 Naturally, as new games arrive and fresh debates kick off, this list will adapt.
 For now, however, the titles featured here are the ones we feel are the best of the best.
 We’ve tried to include what we consider the beacons of each genre, too, so there’s something for everybody.

-With Xbox One X set to launch this year, bringing with it games ‘Enhanced with One X’, and PS4 Pro already on the market, it’s likely that we’ll see new games appear that blow us away.
+With Xbox One X now with us, bringing with it games ‘Enhanced with One X’, and PS4 Pro also on the market, it’s likely that we’ll see new games appear that blow us away.
 Keep checking back to discover the must-have titles to expand your gaming library!

 Related: Xbox One X vs PS4 Pro